Contributions for the purpose of consultation and policy development

 Continuing eligibility will depend on demonstrated performance.

 Recipients who are former public office holders must respect and comply with the Conflict of Interest and Post-Employment Code for Public Office Holders and the Conflict of Interest and Post-Employment Code for the Public Service (2003).
 Recipients who are former public servants must respect and comply with the Values and Ethics Code for the Public Service.
-Where an applicant employs or has a major shareholder who is either a current or former (in the last twelve months) public office holder or public servant in the federal government, compliance with the Code(s) must be demonstrated.
+Where an applicant employs or has a major shareholder who is either a current or former (in the last 12 months) public office holder or public servant in the federal government, compliance with the Code(s) must be demonstrated.

-11. Due Diligence and Reporting
+11. Due diligence and reporting

-The department has in place the appropriate systems, procedures and resources for ensuring due diligence in approving/verifying eligibility for the management and administration of the contribution.
+The department has in place the appropriate systems, procedures and resources for ensuring due diligence in approving /verifying eligibility for the management and administration of the contribution.

 The evaluation process or criteria to be used to assess the effectiveness of the contribution program may include, but is not limited to, program/initiative rationale, success, cost-effectiveness, and design and delivery, the results achieved and the nature of impacts and effects resulting from the implementation of programs.

-Performance Measurement Strategies are being developed for all programs, consistent with the requirements in the Policy on Transfer Payments, as part of the phased-in approach to implement the renewed Policy on Transfer Payments.
+Performance measurement strategies are being developed for all programs, consistent with the requirements in the Policy on Transfer Payments, as part of the phased-in approach to implement the renewed Policy on Transfer Payments.

-12. Official Languages
+12. Official languages

 Where a program supports activities that may be delivered to members of either official language community, access to services from the recipient will be provided in both official languages where there is significant demand and Part IV of the Official Languages Act is applicable.
 In addition, the Department will ensure that the design and the delivery of programs respect the obligations of the Government of Canada as set out in Part VII of the Official Languages Act.

-13. Intellectual Property
+13. Intellectual property

 Where a contribution is provided for the development of material in which copyright subsists, conditions for shared rights will be set out in the funding agreement.

-14. Repayable Contributions
+14. Repayable contributions

 Provisions for repayable contributions do not apply.
 Any contributions made to private firms under these programs are not intended to generate profits or to increase the value of a business.

-15. Redistribution of Contributions
+15. Redistribution of contributions

-Where a recipient delegates authority or further distributes contribution funding to an agency or a third party (such as an authority, board, committee, or other entity authorized to act on behalf of the recipient), the recipient shall remain liable to the Department for the performance of its obligations under the funding agreement.
+Where a recipient delegates authority or further distributes contribution funding to an agency or a third party (such as an authority, board, committee, or other entity authorized to act on behalf of the recipient), the recipient shall remain liable to the department for the performance of its obligations under the funding agreement.
 Neither the objectives of the programs and services nor the expectations of transparent, fair and equitable services shall be compromised by any delegation or redistribution of contribution funding.

 Recipients have full independence in the selection of such third parties and will not be acting as an agent of the government in making distributions.

-16. Other Terms and Conditions
+16. Other terms and conditions